sudhanshuvlog/Devops-MLOPS-Project/README.md

 ### Step 9 Make Changes and Test
 - Make changes in your code locally, push to GitHub, and create a pull request.
-- GitHub Actions will build, test, and push the Docker image.
+- GitHub Actions will build, and push the Docker image.
 - Merge the pull request to trigger the Jenkins pipeline, Which will deploy your app on top of k8s cluster

 ### Step 10: Jenkins Pipeline Stages